BEAUTY & SKIN HEALTH TIPS DURING THANKSGIVING

 First Things First: Hydration

 Thanksgiving is celebrated during the fall when weather is cool.
 This means your skin will need help to keep hydrated.
 All skin types need water to stay youthful and healthy.
 During cold weather, your skin tends to dry out easier and become more sensitive than during other months.
 With this busy season of preparing food, making travel plans with family and friends, your skin care routine may be neglected.
 So remember to keep a measured bottle handy and plan to drink at least 8 glasses of water per day.
+We highly recommend using products with Glycerin to really lock in your skin's moisture.

 - Turkey is low in carbohydrates and very high in protein.
 Your skin needs protein to prevent aging and generate healthy skin cells.
 The turkey dark meat is high in zinc and riboflavin.
 Turkey is good, but minimize the gravy!